 Welcome to the

-International Congress on Engineering Technologies (EngiTek 2026).
-This event is intended to represent a major forum for researchers, professionals and students from all over the world to meet in the beautiful and culturally rich city of Antalya in Turkey to present their latest research results and to exchange new ideas and practical experiences.
+2026 Global Congress on Engineering and Technology (GC-Engin 2026).
+This event is intended to represent a major forum for researchers, professionals and students from all over the world to meet in the beautiful and culturally rich city of Irbid in Jordan to present their latest research results and to exchange new ideas and practical experiences.

 Scope

-EngiTek 2026 main scope includes, but is not limited to the following areas: Modeling, Identification and Simulation; Workshop on Processing of Composite Materials; Workshop on Water Cycle and Neural Network Algorithms; Workshop on Nanofluids and Turbulators for Heat Transfer Enhancement in Energy Systems; Communications Engineering and Technologies; Microwaves, Antennas and Propagation; Signal, Image and Speech Processing; Control Engineering and Technologies; Electronic Circuits and Technologies; Fluid Mechanics and Heat Transfer; Materials, Design and Manufacturing; Aeronautical Engineering Technologies; Thermal Power Systems and Applications; Mechanical Systems Dynamics, Vibration and Control; Renewable Energy and Sustainable Development; Pavement Engineering Technologies; Geotechnical Engineering Technologies; Structural Engineering Technologies; Construction Engineering Technologies; Transportation Engineering Technologies; Water Engineering Technologies; Medical Imaging and Signal Processing; Fuzzy Computing and Technologies; Software Engineering and Technologies; Edge Computing and Technologies; Cloud Computing and Technologies; Big Data and Technologies; Artificial Intelligence Systems and Technologies; Genetic Algorithms and Genetic Programming; Quality, Reliability and Productivity; Intelligent Manufacturing;
+GC-Engin 2026 main scope includes, but is not limited to the following areas: Workshop on Water Cycle and Neural Network Algorithms; Communications Engineering and Applications; Control Engineering and Technologies; Electronic Circuits and Technologies; Signal Processing and Applications; Fluid Mechanics and Heat Transfer; Materials, Design and Manufacturing; Aeronautical Engineering Technologies; Thermal Power Systems and Applications; Mechanical Systems Dynamics, Vibration and Control; Pavement Engineering and Applications; Construction Engineering and Applications; Transportation Engineering and Applications; Water Engineering Technologies; Medical Imaging and Signal Processing; Fuzzy Computing and Technologies; Software Engineering and Technologies; Edge Computing and Technologies; Genetic Algorithms and Genetic Programming; Quality, Reliability and Productivity; Intelligent Manufacturing;

-Enjoy attending EngiTek 2026 at Akra V Hotel, in Antalya, Turkey.
+Enjoy attending GC-Engin 2026 at Seven Days Hotel, in Irbid, Jordan.

 *